 Nine days later, on June 18, Hankins appeared again in relief, this time in a 6-4 loss at Washington's Griffith Stadium.
 In that contest General Alvin Crowder no-hit Detroit for six innings, then hung on as the Tigers scored four times in the last three frames.
 In the end, Hankins tossed a hitless, scoreless eighth, but his performance came too late.

 Hankins got his next turns during both ends of an Independence Day doubleheader in sweltering St. Louis.
 In the morning game on Monday, he took over for Lil Stoner in the eighth inning with the score Browns 8, Tigers 4.
 Don faced three hitters and retired them all, but the Tigers could not tally in the ninth, and Stoner suffered the defeat.
 In the second contest, Hankins relieved Ken Holloway in the fifth with two outs, runners on second and third, and Detroit leading, 8-6.
 The lanky twirler retired the side and finished the game.
 He did yield two runs in the bottom of the seventh on four singles, but thereafter he blanked the Brownies.
-Under scoring rules in play by the 1940s, Hankins would have won the game, since the starter did not complete five innings.
-Still, the Tigers scored single runs in the seventh and eighth frames for a finale of 10-8, so he did save the victory.
+Under scoring rules in play by the 1940s, Hankins would have been credited with the victory, since the starter did not complete five innings.
+Still, the Tigers scored single runs in the seventh and eighth frames for a final of 10-8, so he did save the victory.
 Wrote H.G.
 Salsinger, "Kenneth Holloway pitched badly in the second game but the Tigers won, 10 to 8, by the grace of some fine relief pitching by the tall and slender, [sic] Donald Hankins."
 Celebrating the holiday, Hankins hurled 5.1 innings, allowing five hits and two runs.
 He struck out a hitter in each game, plus he rapped his only major league hit, a single.
-Afterward, relaxing in the humid confines of the visitors' locker room, the hard-throwing reliever knew his day's work helped the Tigers improve to 38-35 and keep a one-game lead over the fifth-place Philadelphia Athletics.
+Afterward, relaxing in the humid confines of the visitors' locker room, the hard-throwing reliever knew his day's work helped the Tigers improve to 37-32 and keep a one-game lead over the fifth-place Philadelphia Athletics.

 On July 6, again working in relief at Sportsman's Park, Hankins won his first major league game, although he pitched "somewhat ineffectually," noted Bert Walker of the Detroit Times.
 Don entered the contest in the bottom of the seventh with Detroit ahead, 6-5.
 After he walked the leadoff hitter, the Browns bunched a double, two singles, and an infield out to regain the lead, 8-6.
 In their next at-bat, the Tigers scored three runs on two hits, two errors, and two walks.
 When Hankins gave up a two-out triple in the bottom of the eighth, Lil Stoner relieved, got the third out, and pitched a scoreless ninth.
 Stoner's save allowed Hankins to record the victory and even his record at 1-1.